A homemaker who loves to share her love of all things TV, travel, and more.

 Corky's Ribs And BBQ- This is a Memphis institution and a legend in the world of barbecue.
 Located on Popular Avenue this is the place to get your fill of Memphis barbecue and we really did during our visit.
 My husband had ribs and I had the pork sandwich.
 The peach cobbler is a great way to finish off the meal if you can find room for it.
 I give the spot 4 stars.
 Price range: $$

 Prices: $-10 or less $$-11 to 30

 The hotels in Memphis very from inexpensive to very expensive.
 We made the mistake of deciding to stay on the Graceland property.
 I will not do that again.
-During our trip I checkout hotels closer to Beale Street that I will be picking next time.
-Here are our my picks for my next trip and a review of my poor choice for this past trip.
+During our trip, I found hotels closer to Beale Street that I will be picking next time.
+Here are my picks for my next trip and a review of my poor choice for this past trip.

 Elvis Presley's Heartbreak Hotel- The hotel located on the Graceland property was my pick because I wanted to get the whole Elvis experience.
 I regretted that after the first night.
-The lobby and other common areas are cool for Elvis fans with the Elvis overload and tacky '70's style.
+The lobby and other common areas are cool for Elvis fans with the Elvis overload and tacky 1970s style.
 Elvis music is played throughout the common areas all day and night.
-The room, however, was just a typical, cheap looking hotel room with two Elvis pictures on the wall.
+The room, however, was just a typical, cheap-looking hotel room with two Elvis pictures on the wall.
 It felt very rundown.
 It was a pricey hotel with very little to show for it.
-Also the area that it is located may have been nice when Elvis bought Graceland, but it is now in the ghetto.
+Also, the area where it is located may have been nice when Elvis bought Graceland, but it is now in the ghetto.
 To get any of the fancy suites you will be shelling out over $500 a night.
-The themed suites include: The Hollywood Suite, The Graceland Suite, The Burning Love Suite and The Gold And Platinum Suite.
+The themed suites include The Hollywood Suite, The Graceland Suite, The Burning Love Suite and The Gold And Platinum Suite.